RunestoneInteractive/pythonds/_sources/Recursion/TowerofHanoi.rst

 ::

     def move_tower(height, from_pole, to_pole, with_pole):
-        if height >= 1:
+        if height < 1:
+            return
         move_tower(height - 1, from_pole, with_pole, to_pole)
         move_disk(from_pole, to_pole)
         move_tower(height - 1, with_pole, to_pole, from_pole)

 .. highlight:: python
     :linenothreshold: 500

 Notice that the code in :ref:`Listing 1 <lst_hanoi>` is almost identical to the English description.
-The key to the simplicity of the algorithm is that we make two different recursive calls, one on line 3 and a second on line 5.
-On line 3 we move all but the bottom disk on the initial tower to an intermediate pole.
-The next line simply moves the bottom disk to its final resting place.
-Then on line 5 we move the tower from the intermediate pole to the top of the largest disk.
-The base case is detected when the tower height is 0;
+The key to the simplicity of the algorithm is that we make two different recursive calls, one on line 4 and a second on line 6.
+On line 4 we move all but the bottom disk on the initial tower to an intermediate pole.
+The next line moves the bottom disk to its final resting place.
+Then on line 6 we move the tower from the intermediate pole to the top of the largest disk.
+The base case is the tower of height 0;
-in this case there is nothing to do, so the ``move_tower`` function simply returns.
+in this case there is nothing to do, so the ``move_tower`` function returns.
 The important thing to remember about handling the base case this way is that simply returning from ``move_tower`` is what finally allows the ``move_disk`` function to be called.